damien-pous/coinduction-examples/README.md

 ## Building and installation instructions

-The easiest way to install the latest released version of Graph Theory is via [OPAM](https://opam.ocaml.org/doc/Install.html):
+The easiest way to install the latest released version of CoinductionExamples is via [OPAM](https://opam.ocaml.org/doc/Install.html):

 ```shell